Gowerlabs/lumomat/README.md

 In most circumstances, users should choose the high-level object based API in order to access their data.
 The high-level wrapper is implemented on-top of a low-level functional API, namespaced in MATLAB packages.

-No gaurantees are made regarding the stability of the low-level API, so users must take account of versioning when calling the low-level API.
+No guarantees are made regarding the stability of the low-level API, so users must take account of versioning when calling the low-level API.